nasa/fprime/docs/UsersGuide/best/hub-pattern.md

 dictionaries for both Node A and Node B. It also depends on the locs.fpp file generated when running `fprime-util generate`.
 `fpp-to-dict` is then used to retrieve the dependencies and build a dictionary.
+These can be either ran in the terminal or executed with a shell script.

 ```shell
 #!/bin/bash